 Definition and Purpose

 Each healthcare industry uses different medical billing services and codes.
 However, the fields of physical and occupational therapy generally use the same standardized unit-based system for billing patients.
 In this system, each unit represents the specific amount of time the therapist spent providing treatment.

 The number of billing units for each therapy service varies on factors like case complexity, the type of therapeutic activity, and the length of treatment time.
 This type of billing system standardizes the claim process and ensures that the provider receives fair compensation for their services.

 Of course, it takes a little practice to get the hang of proper billing.
 With the average physical therapy clinic treating between 101 and 200 patients every week, keeping current with your billing can seem overwhelming.
 That’s why many physical therapists have chosen to automate the process using software and integrated platforms, which increase the efficiency and accuracy of billing claims.

-Types of Billing Units
+Types of PT Billing Units

 A billing unit describes the number of times you performed the service for a patient.
 The American Medical Association developed the Current Procedural Terminology (CPT) code system, which is the most widely accepted and used in healthcare and physical therapy.

 A CPT code allows you to correctly describe and bill for the time you spent treating a patient.
 Service-based time codes are for treatments that don’t require the continuous presence of the therapist, like an evaluation.
 You can only bill these services once, no matter how much time you spend performing them.

 Time-based codes are for when you are in direct contact with the patient during the service, like manual therapy treatments.
 Those time-based CPT codes are billable in 15-minute increments.
 However, for a Medicare patient, you must follow the 8-minute rule.
 Every physical therapist who provides a one-on-one Medicare service must perform the treatment for at least 8 minutes to receive reimbursement, whether they perform a therapeutic exercise or any other service.